chunquedong/superReflect/README.md

 SuperReflect

-A customizable C++ reflection tool and binding generator, based on doxygen.
+A customizable C++ reflection tool and webassembly binding generator, based on doxygen.

 ```
 void registerAllClass() {